melissa0987/password-generator/README.md

 ---

 ##  📝 License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software with proper attribution.

-This project is intended for academic use as part of coursework at Vanier College.
+📝 Note: This project was developed for academic purposes as part of coursework at Vanier College.